avrilcoghlan/LittleBookofRBioinformatics/src/chapter4.rst

 store them as vectors *coliseq* and *vectorseq*.

-Once you have read in sequences using read.fasta(), you can align them using pairwiseAlignment() from the Biostrings library.
+Once you have read in sequences using read.fasta(), you can align them using pairwiseAlignment() from the Biostrings package.

 As its input, the pairwiseAlignment() function requires that the sequences be in the form of a single string (eg. "ACGTA"), rather